dropbox/dropbox-sdk-java/README.md

 ### Java Version

-The current release of Dropbox SDK Java supports Java 17+.
+Starting with version 8.0.0, Dropbox SDK Java requires Java 21+.

+If your project needs Java 8 through Java 20 support, use the latest 7.x release of the SDK.
+The 7.x line remains available for Java 8+.

 ### Android Version